 Plant a Row for the Hungry (PAR) is part of a national movement that began in 1995 by the Garden Writers’ Association.
 It is a grass roots program for home and community gardeners to help the hungry in their own communities.
 It is rooted in the tradition of sharing bountiful garden harvests to those in need.

-In 1999, the Master Gardener Volunteers of Cobb County joined the effort with its first PAR demonstration garden on public land on County Services Road and has relocated several times, first to Smith-Gilbert Gardens in Kennesaw, then to the Fountain Gate Wellness Center and most recently to MacMillan Farm in Marietta.
-It receives volunteer support and funding from the Master Gardener Volunteers of Cobb County, Inc. (MGVOCC) and is part of the Greater Atlanta Food Well Alliance, a program of the Atlanta Food Bank.
+The Master Gardener Volunteers of Cobb County (MGVOCC) joined the national movement with its first PAR garden in 1999.
+Originally located on County Services Road, the garden has relocated several times; first to Smith-Gilbert Garden then to the Fountain Gate Wellness Center and most recently to the MacMillan Farm in Marietta.
+It receives funding and volunteer support from MGVOCC and is a part of the Greater Atlanta Food Well Alliance, a program of the Atlanta Food Bank.

-PAR accepts volunteer help from Master Gardeners and non-Master Gardeners.
-If you are interested in volunteering, please contact Renae Lemon at Cobb County Extension Service, Renae.Lemon@cobbcounty.org.
+PAR accepts volunteer help from active Master Gardeners.
+If you are interested in volunteering, please contact Renae Lemon at Cobb County Extension Service, Renae.Lemon@cobbcounty.org